French cannon at Yorktown

 Source: National Park Service, An accurate map of North and South Carolina

 He camped at what is now South Boston, keeping all the boats on the north bank of the river so Cornwallis could not reach him.
 After resupply, he then headed south to challenge Cornwallis.
-The battle fought at Guilford Courthouse on March 14, 1781, was technically a British victory because the American army had retreat from the battlefield, but British losses were significant.
-Cornwallis chose to march to Wilmington to resupply.
+The battle fought at Guilford Courthouse on March 14, 1781, was technically a British victory because the American army had retreat from the battlefield, but it was a Pyrrhic victory; British losses were significant.

-In Wilmington, Cornwallis announced plans to return to Charleston and defend South Carolina and Georgia, but changed his mind.
 He preferred to wage offensive rather than defensive warfare, and was did not desire to return to the brutality of the Loyalists and American Rebels fighting a civil war in the Carolinas.
 There was no potential for glory or satisfaction in a war of attrition.

 Cornwallis marched north from Wilmington, leaving on April 25, 1781.
 His superior, Sir Henry Clinton in New York, had directed Cornwallis to suppress the rebellion in South Carolina while General William Phillips would assist in Virginia by interrupting supplies from there.
 Clinton planned to withdraw troops from their disruption efforts in Virginia to reinforce his army in New York, where he expected the French to strike.

 Cornwallis did not seek permission from Clinton to ignore his orders; he simply notified the Commander-in-Chief that he was moving into Virginia.
-Cornwallis did notify General William Phillips of his planned move, and shared his pessimism regarding the likelihood of either military or political success in Virginia:9
+Cornwallis did notify General William Phillips of his planned move, and shared his pessimism regarding the likelihood of either military or political success in Virginia:12

 Source: American Battlefield Trust, The Revolutionary War in the North: Animated Battle Map